seapear/AffinityOnLinux/Guides/Rum/Guide.md

 ### Winetricks

-Now run winetricks with the following options to install all the needed dependecies in your Affinity prefix:
+Now run winetricks with the following options to install all the needed dependencies in your Affinity prefix:

 ```bash
 wine-ew-affinity winetricks --unattended --force vcrun2022 dotnet48 renderer=vulkan corefonts win11